 One of the biggest misconceptions of non-believers, and even Christians who just don’t know any better, is that none of us have the ability to remove sin from ourselves–no matter how hard we try.
-Sin is a parasite in our flesh–like a splinter.
+Sin is a parasite in our flesh, like a splinter.
 It’s not us, but it is in us, in our physical bodies.
 This is why Paul said:

 Paul’s members are his hands, feet, and lips–his body.
 The law he is referring to is the power of sin, not the Mosaic Law.
 Just like gravity is a law that keeps us connected to this planet, sin is a law that is connected to our flesh.
-You can’t see gravity and you can’t see sin, but both effect us humans every second of our fleshy lives.
+You can’t see gravity and you can’t see sin but both affect us humans every second of our fleshy lives.
 However, we, as Christians, are not of the flesh but of the Spirit.
 Paul tried to explain this enigma to the Romans when he said:

-So until we shed this shell and get a new body–one which is not effected by this law of sin–sin will always be an option that is ready and available for us to choose from.
+So until we shed this shell and get a new body–one which is not affected by this law of sin–sin will always be an option that is ready and available for us to choose from.
 This is why you can be sitting in a room all by yourself and have a sinful thought; nobody even tempted you or said anything, yet, there it is: sin.

 Like gravity, the law of sin is not the problem.
 Someone who commits suicide can’t blame gravity for jumping off a bridge and killing themselves.
-They chose that–gravity didn’t.
-So sin, when it presents itself to us, we must simply not act on it.
-When we choose to act on the power of sin, we bring it to life.
+They chose that, gravity didn’t.
+So sin, when it presents itself to us we must simply not act on it.
+When we choose to act on the power of sin we bring it to life.
 Again, like gravity is a power, sin is a power as well because it is pushing at you at all times.
 The power of sin was introduced in the very first book of the Bible:

-“…sin is crouching at your door; it desires to have you, but you must rule over it.” (see Genesis 4:7)
+“…sin is crouching at your door; it desires to have you, but you must rule over it.”
+(See Genesis 4:7)

 So today, my friends, know this: Refocus on who you are in spirit!
 You are sinless!
 You are holy, blameless, and blemish free!
 (See Colossians 1:22).
 Over time, as you realize this truth, you will see that the power of sin has no part of your true identity!
-So be you today, and sin won’t stand a chance!
+So be you today and sin won’t stand a chance!